todogroup/ospology/README.md

 # 📖 OSPOlogy: The Study of Open Source Program Management

-✨ **`OSPOlogy` is a platform for the study and open community dialogue about the state of open source program management within organizations across various sectors.**
+✨ **`OSPOlogy` is a platform for the study and open community dialog about the state of open source program management within organizations across various sectors.**

 - 💚 [What is OSPOlogy?](#what-is-ospology)
 - 🗣️ [Forum](#forum)